Symplectic geometry of quantum noise: Back to quantum mechanics

 Another route which could lead to the lower bound on the noise indicator $\mu(\cU,\cV)$ is as follows: Recall that by Proposition \ref{pb-intersection} $pb(\cU,\cV) \geq pb(\cU \cdot \cV)/4$, and hence

 For instance, in the situation sketched on Figure \ref{fig-2} the cover $\cU \cdot \cV$ consists of four discs.
 Denote by $\cA$ the maximal area of these discs which can be interpreted as the magnitude of localization.
-Since each of these discs (after an appropriate smoothing of the boundaries) is a portable Liouville domain, Theorem \ref{thm-main-fine covers}(ii) together with \eqref{eq-ucdotv} would yield where $C$ is a numerical constant.
+If $\cA < \frac{1}{2}\cdot \text{Area}(S^2)$, these discs are displaceable and hence Theorem \ref{thm-main-fine covers}(i) together with \eqref{eq-ucdotv} would yield where $C$ is a numerical constant.
 This bound on the noise indicator is worse than \eqref{eq-twoannuli} when $\text{Area}(\Pi) \ll \cA$, or, in other words, when the ``characteristic scale" appearing in the relative geometry of the overlap layers $U_1 \cap U_2$ and $V_1 \cap V_2$ is much smaller then the magnitude of localization. }\end{exam}